 If you test positive for COVID-19 you will receive a Health Order of Isolation from Essex County Health Department [if you live in Essex County].

-If you are identified as a contact of someone who has COVID-19 you will receive a Health Order of Quarantine from Essex County Health Department [if you live in Essex County].
+If you are identified as a ‘contact’ because you were exposed to someone who has tested positive for COVID-19, and you meet New York State exposure criteria, you will receive a Health Order of Quarantine from Essex County Health Department [if you live in Essex County].

 All people should use prevention strategies to reduce their chances of getting any virus, this also pertains to COVID-19.

 For more information about how to protect yourself and your family from COVID-19, visit the New York State Department of Health Coronavirus website at www.health.ny.gov/coronavirus or call the Novel Coronavirus (COVID-19) Hotline: 1-888-364-3065.